 The Company issued Series A, A-1, B, B-1, C-1, C-2, D-1, D-3, E and E-1 Preferred shares between February 2008 and September 2019.
-The Company classifies the convertible preferred shares outside of shareholders' deficit as required by ASC 480-10-S99-3A and ASR 268, since these preferred shares are entitled to liquidation preferences which may trigger a distribution of cash or assets that is not solely within the Company's control.
+The Company classified the convertible preferred shares outside of shareholders' deficit as required by ASC 480-10-S99-3A and Accounting Series Release ("ASR") No. 268, "Presentation in Financial Statements of Redeemable Preferred Stocks" (ASR 268"), since these Preferred shares are entitled to liquidation preferences which may trigger a distribution of cash or assets that is not solely within the Company's control.